 It doesn’t have to reach this point.
 If you need help with your relationship, counseling and relationship coaching are excellent methods of working one-on-one with a professional who is trained to help guide a couple to hope and healing.

 I see couples as well as individuals if your partner is unwilling to participate.
 If you’re interested in finding out more, CLICK HERE to contact me.

 If you’re not ready to see a professional, reading books on the subject is also helpful.
 I recommend Dr. John Gottman’s books and Harville Hendrix’s book Getting the Love You Want.
 I also have articles on this site that can help you and your relationship.

-Whatever you decide, make the decision to honor and cherish your relationship.
+If you make the choice to stick with your significant other, also keep in mind that it is important to make the decision to honor and cherish your relationship.
 You may have other commitments in your life like kids and a career, however your relationship with your partner is also a priority.
 This is the person you’re intending to spend the rest of your life with.
 Make that part of your life a loving, safe, and nurturing experience.
 You deserve it!